Father of missing New Hampshire girl arrested

-Adam Montgomery of Manchester, New Hampshire, was arrested Tuesday, New Hampshire Attorney General John Formella said.
-Montgomery faces one charge of felony second-degree assault, one charge of interference with custody and two charges of endangering the welfare of a child.
-He is scheduled to be arraigned at 11 a.m.
+Adam Montgomery, of Manchester, was arrested Tuesday, said New Hampshire Attorney General John Formella.

+He faces one charge of felony second-degree assault, one charge of interference with custody and two charges of endangering the welfare of a child.
+He was scheduled to be arraigned at 11 a.m.
 Wednesday in Hillsborough County Superior Court North.

-Meanwhile, New Hampshire authorities say the search for 7-year-old Harmony Montgomery continues.
-She was last seen in October 2019, although she was not not reported missing until December 31, 2021 when police and family services were called to her home.
+New Hampshire authorities said the search for 7-year-old Harmony Montgomery continues.
+She was last seen in October 2019 although she was not reported missing until Friday, when police and family services were called to her home.

 Kevin Montgomery, Harmony’s great-uncle, told NewsNation that he warned the New Hampshire Department of Children and Family Services that the girl was in danger.
 He said he’s been worried about her safety and well-being for years and claimed police didn’t take her situation seriously.

-The Daily Beast reports that Kevin Montgomery called authorities to the girl’s home twice, in July of 2019 when Harmony had a black eye, and again October 19, 2019 — the last day anyone saw the 5-year-old.
+The Daily Beast reported that Kevin Montgomery called authorities to the girl’s home twice — in July 2019, when Harmony had a black eye, and again on Oct.
+19, 2019, the last day the 5-year-old was seen.

-Police searched a New Hampshire home Sunday that belonged to Montgmery’s family in 2019.
-It has since sold, but the new owner is cooperating fully, according to police.
+On Sunday, police searched a New Hampshire home that belonged to Montgmery’s family in 2019.
+It has since sold, but the new owner is cooperating, according to police.

-The Manchester Police Department says two local business owners and two Massachusetts businessmen have donated more than $20,000 towards reward money for finding Harmony.
+The Manchester Police Department said two local business owners and two Massachusetts businessmen have donated more than $20,000 towards reward money for finding Harmony.

 If you have any information please contact the Manchester Police Department at 603-203-6060.